 Each supplier will have information on their website regarding when exactly the credit will show up on customers’ bills.

-Will I still get the credit if I switch electricity suppliers?
+Will I still get the credit if I switch electricity supplier?

-Many are concerned that if they switch their supplier over the coming months, they’ll miss out on the credit.
-Don’t worry though, you will still get the electricity credit if you decide to switch suppliers.
+Many are concerned that if they switch supplier over the coming months, they’ll miss out on some of the credits.
+Don’t worry though, you'll still get all the electricity credits you're entitled to.

-When you switch, you'll be issued a closing bill from your previous supplier.
-And any credit on your account will be used to pay this bill.
-If, however, you're still owed money, then the remaining amount will be refunded by the same method you used to pay your bills.
-However you may need to contact your current supplier to arrange this refund.
+When you switch, you'll be issued a closing bill from your previous supplier within around a week.
+And any credit on your account will be used to pay this final bill.
+If, however, you're still in credit, then the remaining amount will be refunded by the same method you used to pay your bills.
+You may need to contact your previous supplier to arrange this refund though.

 Will I get the credit for any additional homes I have?